LMcIntosh99/com3025_project/README.md

 # ECG Dataset Preprocessing and Modeling

+This repository contains code for preprocessing and modeling ECG signals using both supervised and self-supervised learning techniques.
+It was developed as part of a group university project for the Advanced AI module and is no longer actively maintained.

 ## Data Requirements

 To run the preprocessing, place the following CSV files from [this Kaggle dataset](https://www.kaggle.com/shayanfazeli/heartbeat) into the `/data` directory: